-The Search for Extra-Terrestrial Intelligence has been going on now for over 50 years.
+The Search for Extra-Terrestrial Intelligence has been an active endeavor for over 50 years.
 These searches have focused on using photons in the infra-red, microwave and radio-frequencies.
 These ideas spawned concepts that advanced civilizations might build beacons.
-Recently thoughts about the spectrum of long range carriers have been extended to neutrinos and gravitational waves, Hippke, 2018.
+Recently thoughts about the spectrum of long range carriers have been extended to neutrinos and gravitational waves, Hippke (2018) [2].